AlonKellner/alonkellner.github.io/_projects/en-us/open-source_2024-07-25_waloviz.md

 In the above example there are 3 overlaid curves:

-1. The `waveform`, it uses a callback to read the waveform and return is as a curve
+1. The `waveform`, it uses a callback to read the waveform and return it as a curve
 2. The `envelope`, it also uses a callback, but this time uses the waveform to calculate the envelope curve
 3. A `random` curve, it is just passed as a precalculated curve to be displayed over the spectrogram